What Is a Synchronous Generator?

 - The construction of an induction generator is less complicated as it does not require a brush and slip ring arrangement.
 The brushes in the synchronous generator are required to supply DC voltage to the rotor for excitation.

-Economic Comparison Between Induction Generator VS Synchronous Generators:
+Economic Comparison Between Induction Generators VS Synchronous Generators:

-Here we come to the lasts part of these articles, where we will examine the difference between the two the generator in terms of economic efficiencies.
+Here we come to the last part of these articles, where we will examine the difference between the two the generator in terms of economic efficiencies.

 The investment cost of a power station equipped with asynchronous generators is low due to the lack of a DC excitations system & synchronous equipment.
 In addition, since there are no collector rings, brushes, and rotor excitation windings, maintenance and operation costs are low.

-Under the same waters sources, the asynchronous generators can generate more power.
+Under the same water sources, asynchronous generators can generate more power.
 The above economic benefits of asynchronous generators will be partially offset by the required excitation or additionals synchronous capacity or additional capacitors of the asynchronous generator.

 The amount of excitation required for an asynchronous generator is inversely proportional to the set speed of the motor—the higher the momentum, the lower the stimulus of the target value.

-The area of Asynchronous Generator Power Plant is smaller than the area of Synchronous Generator Power Plant.
+The area of an Asynchronous Generator Power Plant is smaller than the area of a Synchronous Generator Power Plant.

 Also, Read: Types of Measuring Instruments

-In these articles, we tried to provide all the necessary information regarding the difference between an Induction Generator vs. Synchronous Generator.
-We came up with the basic definitions of what are induction and synchronous generators, and then we move on to the working principles of each of these generators.
+In these articles, we tried to provide all the necessary information regarding the difference between an Induction Generator and vs. Synchronous Generator.
+We came up with the basic definitions of what are induction and synchronous generators, and then we moved on to the working principles of each of these generators.